Estate Planning Lawyer Fort Collins, CO

 Living Trusts Are Not Living Wills

-As an experienced estate planning lawyer in Fort Collins, CO, can tell you, a living trust is not the same thing as a living will.
+As an experienced Fort Collins estate planning lawyer, can tell you, a living trust is not the same thing as a living will.
 While they’re both legal documents, the living trust deals with financial matters only.
 On the other hand, a living will contains certain advance directives for your medical care — whether you consent to be put on a ventilator, be given CPR and so forth.

 Living Trusts Can Avoid Probate